liferay/liferay-frontend-projects/README.md

 ### Other Config

 If you need more flexibility over babel or the bundler.
 You can still add a `.babelrc` or `.npmbundlerrc` which will be merged with the default settings this tool provides.
 [Default Babel Config](./src/config/babel), [Default Bundler Config](./src/config/npm-bundler)

+For more control over `lint` and `format`, follow the configuration options [here](https://github.com/liferay/liferay-frontend-source-formatter#custom-configuration)